 Christina Bollo is an assistant professor in the Health and Wellbeing focus area.
 Professor Bollo’s research focuses on the manifestation of housing policy in design and the social, economic, and environmental ramifications of housing design, and the manifestation of policy in the built environment.
-Her current research investigates social interactions in the shared spaces of permanent supportive housing projects, commonly known as "Housing First."
+Her current research investigates social interactions in the shared spaces of permanent supportive housing projects.
 She teaches an active-learning course in "Global Health and Architecture" (ARCH 321), and graduate-level design studios, where her close connections with non-profit housing developers and architects give students exposure to the affordable housing industry.
 She is a licensed architect in Washington State.

 Ph.D., Architecture, University of Oregon

 B.A., University of North Carolina